Carmen Gloria Quintana: Events

 On 2 July 1986, at 8 a.m., she was part of a small group of people preparing a barricade in Los Nogales, part of the district of Estación Central in Santiago.
 That day a national protest was taking place against the military dictatorship of General Pinochet.
 The group were carrying five used car tires and kerosene to create a barricade.
 They were intercepted by a military patrol that was engaged in demolishing barricades in the area of Avenida General Velásquez.
 All of the group managed to escape except Quintana and Rodrigo Rojas De Negri, a young photographer.
 The patrol, under the command of Lieutenant Pedro Fernández Dittus, was composed of three officers, five non-commissioned officers, and 17 soldiers.

 Rojas was severely beaten by military personnel, while Quintana was searched.
 The military personnel used the kerosene the protestors had been carrying, soaked them with it, and then set on fire.
 Afterwards, the patrol members wrapped them in blankets, loaded them into a military vehicle and drove them to an isolated road in the outskirts of Santiago, over 20 kilometers away.
 There, in a dry irrigation ditch, they were dumped and left to die.
 However, Rojas De Negri and Quintana had regained consciousness and walked to a nearby highway to get help.
 Once at the highway, they unsuccessfully tried to hitchhike.
 Eventually a police patrol stopped, but both victims hesitated to let them know the military had attacked them for fear of being killed.
 After some time, the police took them to a public hospital.

 Quintana and Rojas were later transferred to another hospital, but Rojas died from his injuries four days later.
-Despite the second and third degree burns that Quintana suffered on 62% of her body, with many teeth broken – she was in a critical condition for several weeks – she finally survived.
+Despite the second and third degree burns that Quintana suffered on 62% of her body, with many teeth broken – she was in a critical condition for several weeks – she survived.
 She was given extensive medical treatment in Chile and in Canada, but still bears disfiguring scars as a result of her burns.